tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 ~~~~
 {: #bottom-stack title="FAS or VPN label at bottom of label stack."}

+Dedicated identifier as FAS:

+> An NRP Policy may include an identifier FAS field that is carried
+in a field in the packet in order to associate it to the NRP supporting a Slice-Flow Aggregate,
+independent of the forwarding address or MPLS forwarding label that is bound to
+the destination.
+Routers within the NRP domain can use the forwarding
+address (or MPLS forwarding label) to determine the forwarding next-hop(s),
+and use the FAS field in the packet to infer the specific forwarding treatment that needs to be applied on
+the packet.

+> The FAS, in this case, can be carried in one of multiple fields in the packet, depending on
+the dataplane used.
+For example, in MPLS networks, the FAS can be
+encoded within an MPLS label that is carried in the packet's MPLS label stack.
+All packets that belong to the same Slice-Flow Aggregate may carry the same FAS in the
+MPLS label stack.
+It is also possible to have multiple FAS's map
+to the same Slice-Flow Aggregate.

 > In some cases, the position of the FAS may not be at a fixed position
 in the MPLS label header.
 In this case, the FAS label can show up in any
 position in the MPLS label stack.
 To enable a transit router to identify
-the position of the FAS label, a special purpose label
+the position of the FAS label, a Forwarding Actions Indicator (FAI) special purpose label
-can be used to indicate the presence of a FAS
-in the MPLS label stack as shown in {{sli-sl}}.
+can be used to indicate the presence of a FAS in the MPLS label stack as shown in {{sli-sl}}.

 ~~~~
      SR Adj-SID:          FAS: 1001